04-20-2017 06:30 AM - edited 10-05-2017 12:09 AM

 Detailed view of Office 365 ProPlus readiness for add-ins

-VBA Macro Readiness For enterprises that rely on macro-enabled Office documents to perform business critical tasks, we are pleased to announce the new VBA Readiness Tool.
+For enterprises that rely on macro-enabled Office documents to perform business critical tasks, we are pleased to announce the new VBA Readiness Tool.
 This tool is designed to help your organization identify the most commonly used documents and determine if you are likely to encounter any compatibility issues.

 Compatibility issues are rare for most enterprises.
 The VBA Readiness Tool provides a report to quantify these issues for your enterprise.

-How it Works The VBA Readiness Tool works by scanning each PC to gather an inventory of the most recently used documents that contain VBA code.
+The VBA Readiness Tool works by scanning each PC to gather an inventory of the most recently used documents that contain VBA code.
 Documents that include VBA code, will be analyzed against a list of all known compatibility issues to determine if you are likely to encounter issues with the file after upgrading to ProPlus.

 The detailed report gives you all the information and confidence you need to plan your upgrade and to remedy any combability issues.